Police report filed in case of woman in viral video coughing on cancer patient at St. Johns Town Center store

 Correction: An earlier version of this story said police charges were filed.
 A police report was filed citing "Battery'" as the offense.
 Debra Hunter has not been charged or arrested.

-The woman reportedly seen in a viral video intentionally coughing into the face of Jacksonville cancer patient has been identified by police in a police report obtained by First Coast News.
+The woman reportedly seen in a viral video intentionally coughing into the face of Jacksonville cancer patient has been identified in a police report obtained by First Coast News.

 The Jacksonville Sheriff's Office was able to identify Debra Hunter, 52, of Fernandina Beach as the aggressor in a video that quickly made the rounds online.